mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

   `kubectl get pods -n backend`{{execute}}

-Now, you can switch namespaces and save the namespace for all subsequent kubectl commands in that context.
-Let's switch to the frontend namespace:
+Now, let's switch to the `frontend` namespaces and save it for all subsequent kubectl commands in that context:

 `kubectl config set-context --current --namespace=frontend`{{execute}}

-Let's get the pod using:
+Let's get the pods:

 `kubectl get pods`{{execute}}

+Now that you are in the fronted namespace, you do not need to add `--namespace` flag.

 So, if you are constantly switching namespaces and want to avoid using the long kubectl command above, the `kubens` utility will become handy.
 It is bundled with the `kubectx` command utility if installed using a package management tool.